vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/05_The_Ramtek_Inscriptions.md

 The verses appear to contain several double-entendres \( śleṣa\), whereas the last

-hemistich is to be read twice \(indicated by the figure 2 between daṇd
+hemistich is to be read twice \(indicated by the figure 2 between daṇḍas\) in a

-. as\) in a

 different way in order to make a complete śloka  verse.
 This is made explicit